prof-rossetti/southernct-csc-443-201701/projects/crud-application/checkpoints/app-generation/checkpoint.md

-# CRUD Application Checkpoint IV: Application-Generation
+# CRUD Application Checkpoint IV: Application Generation

 Generate a new Express application, configure it, and use a local web server to preview it in a browser.